Google Data Studio offers everything a marketer dreams of in an executive dashboard.

 That said, there are a few features you should be aware of to help you create the best reports possible.

-First, let’s talk dates.
+First, let’s talk about dates.

-When you start editing your SEO dashboard, the default date will be set to “Auto,” which means it’s pulling data from the last 28 days.
+When you start editing your SEO dashboard, the default date will be set to Auto, which means it’s pulling data from the last 28 days.

 But most marketers and clients will want to see data aggregated over a certain amount of time, whether it’s a quarterly report or comparing month-to-month data.